Improved nearly minimax prediction for independent Poisson processes under Kullback-Leibler loss: Improved Bayesian Prediction Using Superharmonic Function

-Conditions \eqref{t1-condition-d} and \eqref{t1-condition-e} are related to the signs of the expressions involving the derivative and second derivative of $f$, respectively.
-The Jeffreys prior, i.e., corresponds to the case that $\beta_i=1/2,\ \forall i$.
-In this case, condition \eqref{t1-condition-d} indicates that $f$ is a superharmonic function.
-Condition \eqref{t1-condition-e} indicates that the derivative of $f$ on the boundary is nonpositive.
-For any superharmonic function $h\in\mathbf{C}^2(\mathbb{R}^d)$, we note that satisfies the two conditions.
+Condition \eqref{eq:t1-condition-d} indicates that $f$ is a superharmonic function.
+Condition \eqref{eq:t1-condition-e} indicates that the derivative of $f$ on the boundary is nonpositive.
+For any superharmonic function $h\in\mathcal{C}^2(\mathbb{R}^d)$, we note that satisfies the two conditions.
 Therefore, the relationship between the superharmonic function and improvement of the Bayesian predictive distribution based on the Jeffreys prior is obtained, as provided below.